 “I don’t know the rules,” I heard her whisper.

-“That’s it?” she asked her voice growing stronger.
+“That’s it?” she asked, her voice growing louder.

-The little girl sat up on Mrs. Sullivan’s lap and looked over at me, her eyes still shiny with unshed tears but they had stopped falling and for that I was very grateful.
+The little girl sat on Mrs. Sullivan’s lap and looked over at me, her eyes still shiny with unshed tears.
+They had stopped falling, and for that, I was very grateful.
 She stared at me for a long moment before finally nodding her head.